kristopolous/DRR/indycast.net/md/about.md

 the beginning of the payloads, and simply match that.
 No audio-fingerprinting or FFT between time and frequenc... no none of that.
 It's much faster.

+> A blazingly fast and unique approach to audio-processing

 But since there was no library out there that did just this, I had to roll my own (see [server/lib/audio.py](https://github.com/kristopolous/DRR/blob/master/server/lib/audio.py)).
 It scans headers, hopping around the file, making a number of bold assumptions about things (such as CBR encoding) and as a result, audio can be brought down from the cloud storage, stitched together, and then sliced in under a second.

-The audio processing engine wasn't designed to process all MP3 and AAC files ... in fact, it was designed to deal with broken headers, files that are cut off, that begin in the middle of a payload, etc.
+The audio processing engine wasn't designed to process all types of MP3 and AAC files but it was instead designed to deal with broken headers, files that are cut off, that begin in the middle of a payload, etc.

+Being able to deal with broken files in the real world without *freaking out* is always more useful than supporting arcane obscure parts of a format that were written by the standards body and then promptly forgotten about the next day.

 Bitrates in fact, are computed based on the rate of the bits transiting over the connection in a given duration as opposed to being internally taken from what the file says it is.

 This is a much more direct and format agnostic computation.
 The sample size is large enough to avoid any errors (in fact, for HE-AAC+ streams, it performs more accurate duration measurements then `ffprobe` ... really).